AdvancedPhotonSource/cohere/docs/source/config_instr.rst

 Parsed parameters
 =================
 | In a typical scenario at APS 34-idc beamline a spec file is generated during experiment and the parameters listed below are parsed from this file, so the user do not configure them.
-User may configure the following parameters if spec file is not configured in the main configuration or user wants to override the parsed parameters.
+User may override the parameters.
 - energy
 | example:
 ::